Proposed Int. No. 852-A

 5. The address and telephone number of the principal place of business and, if applicable, the addresses and telephone numbers of any branch locations;

-6. Whether the application is for a new or renewal license and, if the application is for a renewal, the prior license number;
+6. Whether the application is for a new or renewal license and, if the application is for a renewal license, the prior license number;

-7. The names, residential addresses, telephone numbers, photo identification, and social security numbers of the following individuals:
+7. The names, residential addresses, telephone numbers, photo identifications, and social security numbers of the following individuals:

 i.
 All corporate officers, if the business entity is a corporation;

 iii.
-All individuals who have a financial interest of ten percent or more in the business, regardless of the form of business entity, and the actual percent owned by each of those persons.
+All individuals who have a financial interest of ten percent or more in the business, regardless of the form of business entity, and the actual percentage owned by each of those persons.

 8. Written proof of compliance with all applicable laws, regulations and rules, including:

 i.
-Verification that the applicant has received all necessary permits from the New York city department of environment protection for groundwater wastewater discharge pursuant to the clean water act and 40 C.F.R. § 403.3(v) and 40 C.F.R. § 403.8(f)(1)(iii) or any successor law or regulation, and 15 R.C.N.Y. §§ 19-02(f) and 19-05 or any successor rules, or verification that the applicant is exempt from said permits; and
+Verification that the applicant has received all necessary permits from the New York city department of environment protection for groundwater wastewater discharge pursuant to the United States clean water act at 33 U.S.C. §1251 et seq., and under such regulations at 40 C.F.R. §§ 403.3(v) and 403.8(f)(1)(iii) or any successor laws or regulations, and 15 R.C.N.Y. §§ 19-02(f) and 19-05 or any successor rules, or verification that the applicant is exempt from said permits;

 9. Written proof of compliance with the surety bond requirement as described in section 20-542 of this subchapter;